cheronodaisy/contract-advisor-rag/README.md

 ## CI/CD Pipeline

-- **GitHub Actions:** Automated workflows for building, testing, and deploying the application.
+- **GitHub Actions:** Automated workflows for building, and deploying the application.
 Configured in the `.github/workflows/ci-cd.yml` file.

 ## Dockerization